 If you know that one or more of your winning moves is no longer valid due to changing market conditions, don’t wait to pull the plug.
 Don’t waste any more time or energy on a losing move.
 Redeploy those resources to something else now, and begin working with your executive team on what opportunity might replace that revenue growth initiative.

-Many companies switched their in person quarterly planning sessions to virtual meetings out of necessity this year.
+Many companies switched their in person quarterly planning sessions to virtual meetings over the last few years.
 Consider keeping this format for your annual planning session, too.
-This cam be highly effective for having focused discussions, and with everyone working so hard on the ‘day job’, it can be easier to schedule a virtual session.
+This can be highly effective for having focused discussions, and with everyone working so hard on the ‘day job’, it can be easier to schedule a virtual session.

 While this is always the best practice for your planning process, preparation has never been more important to your success.
 Keep your preparation process, ensuring you ask the team to do more thinking in advance of your planning process meetings so you can accomplish more with the time you are taking together to do this work.